 14. Use Druchii Violet to wash over all the daemonic mutations and open wounds.

 15. Using small, thin strokes paint highlight lines of Emperor’s Children on the mutations and wounds.
 You can use parallel lines to represent texture on intestines and tentacles.
 You can also use small dots to pick out spots and bulbous areas.
 Water your paint down when it comes to painting thin strokes, it flows from the bristles smoothly and makes painting thin lines easier.

-16. Using watered down Ceramite White, repeat the above process but with even thinner lines painted with in the lines of the Emperor’s Children lines.
+16. Using watered down Ceramite White (OOP, use White Scar instead), repeat the above process but with even thinner lines painted within the lines of the Emperor’s Children lines.

 20. Highlight the previous layer further using Ungor Flesh.
-Make sure you leave some of pervious layer showing.
+Make sure you leave some of previous layer showing.
 This is called layering.

 21. Paint on edge highlights of Screaming Skull to all the bone areas.
 Nice thin lines.

 22. Paint the areas between the armour plates (the flexible, ribbed undersuit) and any exposed ribbed pipes with Abaddon Black.

 23. Use thin lines highlight the ribs of the undersuit or pipes with Dawnstone.

 24. Paint any bulbous spheres breaking through the armour with Yriel Yellow.
 You may want to base coat these spheres with white first to make the yellow easier to paint and brighter.

 25. Wash over the yellow spheres with Bloodletter.